scylladb/scylladb/docs/kb/dpdk-hardware.rst

 =========
 **Topic:	Planning and setup**

-**Learn:	How to select networking hardware for Scylla**
+**Learn:	How to select networking hardware for ScyllaDB**

-**Audience:	Scylla administrators**
+**Audience:	ScyllaDB administrators**

-Scylla is designed to use the Seastar framework, which uses the Data Plane Development Kit (DPDK) to drive NIC hardware directly, instead of relying on the kernel’s network stack.
-This provides an enormous performance boost for Scylla.
-Scylla and DPDK also rely on the Linux “hugepages” feature to minimize overhead on memory allocations.
+ScyllaDB is designed to use the Seastar framework, which uses the Data Plane Development Kit (DPDK) to drive NIC hardware directly, instead of relying on the kernel’s network stack.
+This provides an enormous performance boost for ScyllaDB.
+ScyllaDB and DPDK also rely on the Linux “hugepages” feature to minimize overhead on memory allocations.
 DPDK is supported on a variety of high-performance network devices.

 .. role:: raw-html(raw)
    :format: html